KER-050

 Summary: Updated findings from this ongoing Phase 2 study in LR MDS continue to show that KER-050 is generally well-tolerated and has potential to elicit sustained hematological improvements in a broad population of participants with LR MDS, including those with HTB.
 New data reveal an encouraging DOR, with observed preservation or improvement of multilineage hematopoiesis and sustained decreases in ferritin manifesting clinically with discontinuation of ICT.
 The study is ongoing and an update with the latest data will be provided at the time of presentation.

-11 months ago Read more
+1 year ago Read more

 Real People.
 Real Support.